eesantiago/writeups/CyberStakes_2020/thats_more_than_enough/README.md

 <br />

-At the offset we can see the the trailer hex values 'FF D9' for the first image(our original image) followed by the header hex values 'FF D8 FF' for the new image, also referred to as the [magic bytes](https://en.wikipedia.org/wiki/List_of_file_signatures).
+At the offset we can see the the trailer hex values `FF D9` for the first image(our original image) followed by the header hex values `FF D8 FF` for the new image, also referred to as the [magic bytes](https://en.wikipedia.org/wiki/List_of_file_signatures).
 Now calculate the number of bits from the offset in decimal at which the jpeg file starts using python:
 ```
 python